pavithra-hn/Finance-RAG-System/README.md

 ## 🌟 Overview

 The **Finance RAG System** is an intelligent financial analysis platform that combines document processing, real-time stock data, and AI-powered insights to provide comprehensive financial analysis.
-Built with modern technologies like FAISS for vector search, OpenAI GPT for intelligent responses, and Streamlit for an intuitive user interface.
+Built with modern technologies like FAISS for vector search, Google Gemini for intelligent responses, and Streamlit for an intuitive user interface.

 ### 🎯 What it Does

 - **📄 Document Intelligence**: Processes PDF and TXT financial documents using semantic embeddings
 - **📈 Real-time Stock Data**: Integrates with Yahoo Finance for live market data and interactive charts
-- **🤖 AI-Powered Analysis**: Uses OpenAI GPT to generate intelligent financial insights
+- **🤖 AI-Powered Analysis**: Uses Google Gemini to generate intelligent financial insights
 - **💬 Conversational Interface**: Chat-based interaction for natural financial queries
 - **🔍 Smart Search**: FAISS-powered vector search for relevant document retrieval